Difference Between Cataplexy and Catalepsy

 What is Cataplexy?

-Cataplexy is a medical condition in which the muscles of the affected person suddenly become weak.
-It can harm as less as just the loosening of the facial muscles and can harm as much as paralysis of the whole body’s muscles.
+Cataplexy is a medical condition in which the affected person’s muscles suddenly become weak.
+It can harm as little as just the loosening of the facial muscles and as much as paralysis of the whole body’s muscles.

 Despite the severity, the duration of the attacks is brief, lasting for a few seconds to a couple of minutes.
-The symptoms typically involve dropping of the jaw, neck weakness, and bending of knees.
+The symptoms involve dropping the jaw, neck weakness, and knee bending.

-The diagnosis of cataplexy typically depends upon the symptom presentation.
-During the treatment of cataplexy three symptoms must be considered which include: adrenergic, cholinergic, and dopaminergic.
+The diagnosis of cataplexy depends upon the symptom presentation.
+During the treatment of cataplexy, three symptoms must be considered which include: adrenergic, cholinergic, and dopaminergic.
 There are no behavioral treatments for cataplexy.

 What is Catalepsy?